OOTesting/DemoSeleniumOrangeHRMProject/README.md

 ## Features

 - **End-to-End UI Testing**: Test coverage for various functionalities of the OrangeHRM website.
+It should be noted, this is evoling and will change over time]
 - **Selenium WebDriver**: Utilized for interacting with the web elements and performing actions.
 - **TestNG**: Employed for organizing and managing test cases, providing powerful annotations and reporting capabilities.
 - **Allure Reports**: Integrated to generate detailed and visually appealing reports of the test execution.